The 50 best Christmas gift ideas 2023

 Sold by Amazon

 The Xbox Series S delivers lightning-fast loading times, breathtaking graphics and gameplay with a refresh rate of up to 120 hertz.
-This bundle includes a three-month Xbox Game Pass Ultimate membership for playing online with friends and other exclusive features and an Xbox Wireless Controller.
+This bundle includes an Xbox Wireless Controller, a three-month Xbox Game Pass Ultimate membership for playing online with friends, and other exclusive features.

 We found that this streaming-based controller made it incredibly easy to play the latest games during our testing.